-I have been a fan of scalping and day trading index futures since 2004, I have traded tens of thousands of lots each year on the CAC 40 index futures (FCE) passing through US e mini futures like the Dow Jones 30(YM), Nasdaq 100(NQ) and S&P 500 (ES) futures.
+As a scalping and day trading index futures enthusiast since 2004, I have traded tens of thousands of CAC 40 (FCE) index futures lots each year using American E-mini futures such as the Dow Jones 30(YM), Nasdaq 100(NQ) and S&P 500 (ES) futures.

 - Trading futures, a goal in the early 2000s